Cycle classes on the moduli of K3 surfaces in positive characteristic

-\end{Theorem} \begin{remark} The factor $1/2$ seems to be related to the fact that the formulas of \cite{geer00::k3} counts the infinite height stratum doubly (cf., \cite{geer01::formal+brauer}). \end{remark} The formulas for the height strata were already determined in \cite{geer00::k3}.
+\end{theorem} The appearance of the factor $1/2$ is related to the fact that the formulas of \cite[Thm 14.2 and Section 15]{geer00::k3} count the infinite height stratum doubly (cf.\ also \cite{geer01::formal+brauer}).
+The moduli space is non-complete, but the formulas still make sense on an appropriate compactification.

+Such formulas can be seen as a generalization of the well-known Deuring formula for the number of isomorphism classes of supersingular elliptic curves over an algebraically closed field of characteristic $p$.
+The formulas for the height strata were already determined in \cite{geer00::k3} in a completely different way, but that approach does not generalize to the remaining strata.
 The above theorem corresponds to the case where $n=2m+1$ is odd.
 The more general case of moduli stacks of K3 surfaces with a marking of a non-degenerate lattice in their N\'eron-Severi group forces us to treat also the subtler case where $n$ is even.
 We finish this paper by giving two examples that show that the even case appears quite naturally.

-When dealing with K3-surfaces we do not have to go further than $n=21$.
-However, our results should also be applicable to other moduli spaces related to arithmetic subgroups of the orthogonal group, like moduli spaces of hyperk\"ahler manifolds in positive characteristic which would give examples with larger $n$. \begin{conventions} Throughout this paper we assume that the characteristic $p$ is not $2$ as orthogonal groups show a different behavior in characteristic $2$. \end{conventions} \end{section} \begin{section}{Combinatorics} We start with an auxiliary section on the combinatorics of the Weyl groups associated to our orthogonal groups.
-We distinguish the B, C and D cases. \begin{subsection}{B and C combinatorics}
+When dealing with K3 surfaces we do not have to go further than $n=21$.
+However, our results should also be applicable to other moduli spaces related to arithmetic subgroups of the orthogonal group, like moduli spaces of hyperk\"ahler manifolds in positive characteristic which would give examples with larger~$n$.

+We expect that as the moduli of K3 surfaces in positive characteristic gradually become better understood our formulas will find many applications.
+Here we give two applications, one to the non-existence of supersingular elliptic K3 surfaces with a section with $\sigma_0=10$, see Proposition \ref{sigma0neq10}, and a similar one to Enriques surfaces.

+After the first version of this paper appeared important advances have been made concerning K3 surfaces.
+We mention the results of Maulik \cite{M12}, Madapusi Pera \cite{MP12,MP13} and Charles \cite{Ch13} on Artin's conjecture and the Tate conjecture and results of Liedtke \cite{L13} concerning the unirationality and moduli of supersingular K3 surfaces.
+Artin's conjecture says that supersingular K3 surfaces (that is, of height $h=\infty$) have Picard number $\rho=22$ (that is, are supersingular in Shioda's sense).
+This has been verified for $p\geq 5$; the case $p=2$ was already done by Rudakov and Shafarevich, \cite{RS}.
+The papers of Madapusi Pera and Liedtke contain important information concerning moduli spaces of K3 surfaces in positive characteristic.

+\begin{conventions} Throughout this paper we assume that the characteristic $p$ is not $2$ as orthogonal groups show a different behavior in characteristic $2$. \end{conventions}

+The original version of this paper was put on arXiv on April 15, 2011 ({\tt arXiv:1104.3024v1}).
+On November 23, 2011 Torsten Ekedahl suddenly died.
+The second author has revised this paper trying to improve the exposition and add more explanation.
+The mathematical content is essentially the same as in the original preprint.